 When I started to sew bags, all I could see was the possibility of owning a lot of bags that looked as good as the ones I gawked at in bag showrooms.
-But my first attempts were pathetic and as cringe-worthy as a Johnny English movie.
+But my first attempts were pathetic and comic and cringe-worthy.

 Most people think that making bags is difficult – they see all those hardware, stitching multiple layers and beautifully made bags by others and think that they are impossible to be made at home with a simple home sewing machine.
 Yes, some bags can be made only with professional machines but not all the other beautiful ones.